pratyush1712/Personal-Website-Content/affiliations.md

   • Migrated from the deprecated react-google-login library to react-oauth/google.
   • Revamped the Auth Flow of the website to reduce the number of calls made to the backend by 90% by storing session tokens and user info in forms of cookies and localstorage, respectively; thereby reducing DynamoDB scan operations resulting in lower AWS charges.

+In Spring 2023, I got promoted to be the Technical Product Manager of [Carriage](https://www.cornelldti.org/projects/carriage/) leading a team of 5 developers to meet product goals.

+- **Detailed Description of My Work:**

+  • Developed a detailed project roadmap for the Cornell DTI Carriage launch, successfully mitigating all issues raised by the client, CULift, and ensuring seamless delivery of the project using agile development methodologies.
+  • Established a robust testing infrastructure, incorporating React-testing-library and Mocha, Chai, and introducing comprehensive app-wide testing coverage to improve overall code quality and reduce time-to-market.
+  • Contributed to fixing numerous bugs and introduced new features using React and TypeScript for the frontend and Express for the back end.

 - _**Technologies used:**_ `React.ts` `AWS DynamoDB` `Docker` `Express` `GCP`

 <hr />